-Jubilee Road was historically a thoroughfare connecting the City of Halifax to the Northwest Arm.
+Jubilee Road was historically a thoroughfare connecting the Northwest Arm to the suburbs of Halifax.
 The surrounding area was mostly large estates held by notable wealthy residents.
 The area remained largely undeveloped until the late 1800s, when there was an increased demand for affordable middle-class housing.
-The stretch of Henry Street from Cedar Street to Jubilee Road does not appear in historical maps until 1878.
+The stretch of road from Cedar Street to Jubilee Road does not appear in historical maps until 1878.
 The subject property remained vacant until the 1918 assessment map, which depicts a double row house with outbuildings to the rear.

-Figure 1: 1745 Henry Street (Staff photo, May 19, 2023)
+Figure 1: 1741-1743 Henry Street (Staff photo, May 19, 2023)

 Edward Maxwell had purchased a portion of land from the Diocesan Synod of Nova Scotia and a portion of the former Bliss estate in 1900 and 1901, respectively.
 A building application was submitted by Maxwell in June 1917 for a double house made of solid concrete blocks on the east side of Henry Street, between Jubilee Road and Cedar Street, for the cost of \$8,000.00.
-The first reference of 173 Henry Street appears in the 1918 Assessment map and McAlpine's 1918-1919 City Directory, which lists George D. Gabriel, agent at the Dominion Atlantic Railway Freight Department as living at the residence.
+The first reference of 171 Henry Street appears in the 1918 Assessment map and McAlpine's 1918-1919 City Directory, which lists Aubrey Smith as living at the residence.